teachingaway/teachingaway.github.io/attorneys.md

 <h3>Jerry</h3>
 </a>
 <p>
-Gerald Derevyanny.
-Jerry litigates cases that present challenging or novel issues at the boundary between technology and the law.
-Before joining the firm, Jerry practiced complex commercial litigation at Kaye Scholer LLP.
+Litigation.
 Admitted in New York and Washington.
 </p>
 </div>